Satellite Events

 Prohibited Actions

-• Demonstrations, displays, and/or marketing or distribution of commercial products is not permitted during Satellite Events.
+• Demonstrations, displays, and/or marketing or distribution of commercial products is not permitted during Satellite and Social Events.
 Event speakers may refer to a product as a reference tool during presentations.

-• Promotional literature advertising the Satellite Event may not be distributed as door drops in hotels, unless given written permission by the VSS Executive Director.
-Satellite Event organizers may not conduct drawings or award gifts to meeting attendees, unless given written permission by the VSS Executive Director.
+• Promotional literature advertising the Satellite or Social Event may not be distributed as door drops in hotels, unless given written permission by the VSS Executive Director.
+Event organizers may not conduct drawings or award gifts to meeting attendees, unless given written permission by the VSS Executive Director.

 • Organizers cannot use the VSS acronym in website URLs, unless given written permission by the VSS Executive Director.